Skip to main content

 • Sports Medicine

 For many students, participation in athletics is an important part of their formative years.
 Kids acquire knowledge about teamwork, sportsmanship and much more.
-However, there are some things we don’t want kids to acquire — such as skin infections.
+However, there are some things kids shouldn't acquire: skin infections.

 Skin infections, particularly in athletes, are a serious problem.
-Statistics show they account for up to 10 percent of time-loss injuries in some sports and can cause serious illness.
+Statistics show they account for up to 10% of time-loss injuries in some sports and can cause serious illness.

 Common types of skin infections